Ranked "Best Bike Shop" — both nationally and locally

 Photo: Tom Henry, longtime Landry's co-owner, accepts the national award at Interbike along with Landry's store managers Mark Vautour, Pat Flaherty, and Greg Hoffman.

-September 2014 — Landry's Bicycles has received national recognition as a Bicycle-Friendly Business, awarded by the League of American Bicyclists as part of their Bicycle-Friendly America program.
-To date, Landry's is one of only several companies nation-wide to receive the highest platinum-level Bicycle-Friendly Business award.
+August 2018 — Landry's Bicycles has received national recognition as a Bicycle-Friendly Business, awarded by the League of American Bicyclists as part of their Bicycle-Friendly America program.
+To date, Landry's is one of only a few companies in New England to receive the highest platinum-level Bicycle-Friendly Business award.
 We were evaluated on various bike-friendly criteria in the categories of encouragement, engineering, education, and evaluation.
 (Landry's has received this award since 2008.)